 When Henson was appointed bishop of Durham in 1920, he became an ex officio member of the House of Lords.
-He welcomed the opportunity it provided to play a part in national politics, which was ever, he claimed, the ‘principal attraction of episcopal office’ to him.
-However, he regretted that distance from London prevented him from being more than an ‘occasional visitor’ to the chamber.
-The limited number of speeches he gave in the Lords reflected the large expenditure of time and money that attendance from Durham entailed, which he could ill-afford.
-However, he underestimated his influence there, despite the infrequency of his visits, as is evident in the Journal.
-On his retirement, his speech on the Prayer Book measure in December 1927 was singled out for special praise by one local newspaper (Newcastle Daily Chronicle, 27 Oct.
-1938, 1).
+He welcomed the opportunity it provided to play a part in national politics, which, he claimed, had always been the ‘principal attraction of episcopal office’ to him.
+Distance from London quickly proved that he could be no more than an ‘occasional visitor’ to the chamber.
+The limited number of speeches he gave reflected the large expenditure of time and money that attendance required, which he could ill-afford.
+However, despite the infrequency of his visits, he underestimated his influence there, not just within the House as the Journal shows, but beyond.
+On his retirement, his speech in defence of the Prayer Book measure in December 1927 was praised by one local newspaper as perhaps his greatest.

 He did not attend the House of Lords on 4 October 1938 when the chamber debated the Munich agreement, despite his strong opposition to the policy of appeasement.
 His biographer, Owen Chadwick, attributed his unusual silence to a belief that bishops should not appear to be warmongers.
-A further factor was that the Munich crisis coincided with his decision to retire at the age of seventy-five the following February, and with a bout of depression he was unable to shake off.
-In addition, he had thought that his speech on Abyssinia in May of that year would probably be his last in the chamber; Lord Halifax’s reply for the Government and press criticism of his speech may have contributed to a mounting sense of failure.
+However, the Munich crisis coincided with his decision to retire at the age of seventy-five the following February, and with a bout of depression he was unable to shake off.
+He had thought that his speech on Abyssinia in May 1938 would probably be his last in the Lords; Lord Halifax’s reply for the Government and the hostility of press may have contributed to a mounting sense of failure.

 The following list is thought to be complete.

 House of Lords Debates, 5th series

 Matrimonial Causes Bill (10 Mar.
 1921), Vol. 44, cc.
 484-91